smartcontractkit/documentation/src/pages/chainlink-functions/tutorials/api-use-secrets-offchain.md

    git checkout tutorial-7
    ```

-1. Install and configure the [GitHub cli](https://cli.github.com/manual/).
-You will use the GitHub cli to store the encrypted secrets as [gists](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists).
-You will share the encrypted HTTP URL of the gist when making requests to the DON. **Note**: You can also store the encrypted secrets on any other hosting service, such as S3 or IPFS, as long as the URL is publicly accessible through HTTP(s).
+1. Install and configure the [GitHub CLI](https://cli.github.com/manual/).
+You will use the GitHub CLI to store the encrypted secrets as [gists](https://docs.github.com/en/get-started/writing-on-github/editing-and-sharing-content-with-gists/creating-gists).
+You will share the HTTP URL of the gist when making requests to the DON. **Note**: You can also store the encrypted secrets on any other hosting service such as S3 or IPFS as long as the URL is publicly accessible through HTTP(s).
 1. Get a free API key from [CoinMarketCap](https://coinmarketcap.com/api/).
 1. Open your `.env` file.
 1. Add a line to the `.env` file with the `COINMARKETCAP_API_KEY=` variable and set it to your API key.
-For example: `COINMARKETCAP_API_KEY=78143127-fe7e-d5fe-878f-143notarealkey`
+For example: `COINMARKETCAP_API_KEY="78143127-fe7e-d5fe-878f-143notarealkey"`
 1. Save your `.env` file.

 ## Tutorial